IDU-CVLab/Images_Preprocessing/README.md

 # Visualization and Image Processing for COV19-CT-DB Database Work
-This resporatory is part of the [COV19D Project](https://github.com/IDU-CVLab/COV19D). <br/>
+This resporatory is part of the [first COV19D Project](https://github.com/IDU-CVLab/COV19D). <br/>
-The work intends to appropriately segment CT scan images in the COV19-CT-DB database and filter out uppermost and lowermost slices of the CT volumetric images before classification.
+The work is attempts to Region of Interest (ROI) localization and for CT scan images in the COV19-CT-DB database and filtering out uppermost and lowermost slices of the CT volumetric images before classification.
 The work aims at improving quantitative results on the given dataset.
 ## Guided GRad-Cam Visualization <br/>
 The code is "Guided-GRad-Cam.py": <br/>
 In an attempt to understand how our mode at https://github.com/IDU-CVLab/COV19D/blob/main/COV19-CT-DB-CNN-model.py classifies the images in the COV19-CT-DB database, a guided grad-cam class was used on the last convulutional layer.
 A covid image from the dabase is shown bellow along with the heatmap and the overlaping of the heatmap on the image.